Sunday, December 4, 2016

 Regardless, today, most Protestant trinitarians do not believe that Jesus is Michael; as best as we can determine, much of this latter trinitarian thought has come about in reaction to various ones who claimed that Jesus as Michael is a created being.

 Those trinitarians, however, who have provided the meaning of the word "Michael" as proof that Michael is a person of a triune God should note that in its usage as provided in Numbers 13:13; Chronicles 5:13-14; 6:40; 7:3; 8:16; 12:20; 27:18; 2 Chronicles 21:2; and Ezra 8:8, certainly no one would claim that the name “Michael” has any reference to being the Most High.
-On the other hand, the fact that the name is used in Bible of others than the archangel indicates that the name is a question, not a statement, for again, the application of one as being “like God” as applied to the bearer as recorded in the above scriptures would not be appropriate.
-In other words, if the name “Michael” signifies that the bearer of the name is “like God”, then, to be consistent, it would have mean such regarding all who bear that name in the Bible.
+On the other hand, the fact that the name is used in the Bible of others than the archangel indicates that the name is a question, not a statement, for again, the application of one as being “like God” as applied to the bearer as recorded in the above scriptures would not be appropriate.
+In other words, if the name “Michael” signifies that the bearer of the name is “like God”, then, to be consistent, it would have meant such regarding all who bear that name in the Bible.
 We cannot see how anyone could claim that such a meaning would apply to all those who bear that name as recorded in the above scriptures; thus, this indicates that the meaning of the name is a question, “Who is like God?”, rather than a statement: “[He] who is like God”.

 The Jamieson, Fausset & Brown commentary thus states: